vestalux/sljekyll/_docs/updating-the-website.md

 ### 1. Developer makes own changes on a local-only branch

-You can serve the site to see changes as you make them.
+You can serve the site at `127.0.0.0:4000` to see changes as you make them.
 Use the `jekyll s` command.

 Only the `dev`, `staging` and `master` branches should be tracked.
-Developers can make fix bugs, add features and content on their own local branches.
+Developers can fix bugs, add features and content on their own local branches.
 They can then serve the site locally using Jekyll to see their work in progress.

 The Git commands are (assuming all changes haven't been committed yet):